Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Pasco County Utilities provides an annual Water Quality Report also known as a Consumer Confidence Report (CCR).
 This report is designed to inform customers about the quality of water and services delivered every day.
 Pasco County Utilities’ constant goal is to provide customers with a safe and dependable supply of drinking water.
 This report is provided to better understand the efforts made to continually improve the water treatment process and protect water resources.
 You can find the most recent CCR's on our website.

-All of the county's potable water is disinfected using chloramines (a combination of chlorine and ammonia) which is a proven, safe method used throughout the country.
+All of the county's potable water is primarily disinfected using chloramines (a combination of chlorine and ammonia) which is a proven, safe method used throughout the country.
 For more information on chloramines, please contact Pasco County Utilities Environmental Lab at 727-847-8902, or visit the Pasco County Utilities website.

 The Pasco County Regional Water System’s primary water source is groundwater from several deep wells, located throughout Pasco County.
 The groundwater comes from porous, water-bearing underground geologic layers of sand, gravel, or rock that have the capability to produce water.
 These water-producing layers are called aquifers.
 The Alafia River, Hillsborough River, C.W.
 Bill Young Regional Reservoir, and the Tampa Bypass Canal are the primary sources for the regional surface water supply.
 Hillsborough Bay is the primary source of seawater for the regional desalinated supply.